untitled design 42 1 The Process and Timeline of Raising Meat Pigs

 When raising a grower pig, you will need to purchase a weaned piglet from a farm or breeder.
 These piglets are usually about 8 weeks old (50-60lbs) and have just been weaned from their mother’s milk.
 Finishing the pig will take about 4-6 months so the best time to get started is early spring-mid summer.
 Keeping pigs outdoors in winter can be challenging, so it’s best to avoid this until you have some experience.

-Finding piglets
+Finding Piglets

 Do some research into which pig breed is right for your needs.
 To find piglets, you can: